-Addressing these challenges necessitates detailed simulations that capture the full complexity of CR physics.
+Addressing the challenges related to CR modulated TI in the CGM necessitates detailed simulations that capture the full complexity of CR physics.
 By systematically exploring the effects of varying CR pressure, transport mechanisms, and transport speeds, we aim to develop a comprehensive understanding of how CRs shape the CGM.
 In this study, we focus on the impact of CRs on the morphology and observable properties of cold gas formed via TI in CGM environments.
-To achieve this, we perform a series of three-dimensional (3D) cosmic-ray magnetohydrodynamics (CRMHD) simulations using the moving-mesh code \textsc{Arepo}.
-We examine the outcomes of simulations implementing different CR transport mechanisms across a range of environments, from those dominated by thermal pressure to those heavily influenced by CR pressure.
+To achieve this, we performed a series of three-dimensional cosmic ray magnetohydrodynamics (CRMHD) simulations using the moving-mesh code \textsc{Arepo}.
+We examined the outcomes of simulations implementing different CR transport mechanisms across a range of environments, from those dominated by thermal pressure to those heavily influenced by CR pressure.
 The outline of this paper is as follows.
-In Sec.~\ref{sec:crmodulatedTI} we provide a brief theoretical background on the process of TI and the nature of CR physics.
+In Sec.~\ref{sec:crmodulatedTI}, we provide a brief explanation of the theoretical background of the process of TI and the nature of CR physics.
 In Sec.~\ref{sec:numericalsetup}, we present our numerical and physical setup along with the initial conditions for the simulated CGM-like environments.
 We discuss the suppression of TI employing purely advective CR transport in Sec.~\ref{sec:advectivecrs}.
-In Sec.~\ref{sec:2momentcrs}, we investigate and analyse the revival of TI in the context of 2-moment CR transport.
-In Sec.~\ref{sec:crtransportspeed}, we detail the importance of CR transport speed on the onset of TI and compare the purely diffusive CR transport to the 2-moment approach in this context.
-Section~\ref{sec:resolution} is dedicated to emphasizing the critical role of numerical resolution in simulating CRs in the CGM.
-We close this paper with a discussion of our results and the limitations of the employed setup in Sec.~\ref{sec:discussion}, and present our conclusion in Sec.~\ref{sec:conclusions}.
-In Appendix~\ref{app:coolinglengthresolution}, we address the issue of numerical resolution in a simulation of TI while we study the influence of the ratio of cooling-to free-fall time on the emerging multiphase structure in our TI setup in Appendix~\ref{app:tiwithourcrs}.
+In Sec.~\ref{sec:2momentcrs}, we investigate and analyse the revival of TI in the context of two-moment CR transport.
+In Sec.~\ref{sec:crtransportspeed}, we detail the importance of CR transport speed on the onset of TI and compare the purely diffusive CR transport to the two-moment approach in this context.
+Section~\ref{sec:resolution} is dedicated to emphasising the critical role of numerical resolution in simulating CRs in the CGM.
+We close this paper with a discussion of our results and the limitations of the employed setup in Sec.~\ref{sec:discussion}, and we present our conclusion in Sec.~\ref{sec:conclusions}.
+In Appendix~\ref{app:coolinglengthresolution}, we address the issue of numerical resolution in a simulation of TI, while we study the influence of the ratio of cooling to free-fall time on the emerging multiphase structure in our TI setup in Appendix~\ref{app:tiwithourcrs}.